 I taught high school English for 16 years in Vancouver, Canada, and I had wonderful students: inquisitive, disciplined, enthusiastic.
-To my mind, what I taught altogether was thinking, communication, and discernment although, day to day, what the curriculum called English Language Arts we considered far more broadly.
+To my mind, what I taught altogether were thinking, communication, and discernment.
+Day to day, though, what the curriculum called English Language Arts we considered far more broadly.
 Our range of subjects, aside from the obvious, varied widely – from history and economics to politics and philosophy to science and religion and sport, or the odd time even math.
 We excluded nothing that might arise.
 The end I had in mind for graduating seniors was not necessarily post-secondary school or any professional career but simply life as responsible, contributing adults.

 Below are some quotations that help illustrate the motives behind my approach to their courses and to this website.

 “The students who come to us now exist in the most manipulative culture that human beings have ever experienced.
 They are bombarded with signs, with rhetoric, from their daily awakenings until their troubled sleep, especially with signs transmitted by the audio-visual media.
 And, for a variety of reasons, they are relatively deprived of experience in thoughtful reading and writing of verbal texts.
 They are also sadly deficient in certain kinds of historical knowledge that might give them some perspective on the manipulation that they currently encounter.

 “In an age of manipulation, when our students are in dire need of strength to resist the continuing assault of all media, the worst thing we can do is foster in them an attitude of reverence before texts… whereas what is needed is a judicious attitude: scrupulous to understand, alert to probe for blind spots and hidden agendas, and, finally, critical, questioning, sceptical.